openconnectivityfoundation/raml2doc/README.md

 # raml2doc
 RAML to doc conversion tool

-Tool to generate document section in word files from an RAMK file.
+Tool to generate document section in word files from an RAML file.

+## Installation raml2doc

+- Install python2.7
+    - this is due to the pyraml parser, which only works with python 2.7
+- Clone git repo
+- Run the install script for 2.7 dependencies (in src) with python2.7 :
+  - pip2.7 install -r requirements-2.7.txt

-## Dependencies
+## Dependencies raml2doc

 python code uses:
-- python2.7 (default instalation on C:)

-run ```src\install.py``` to install the dependencies.

-python code uses:
 - docx - 0.76 (https://python-docx.readthedocs.org/en/latest/)
   For installing python-docx use the command “pip install python-docx” or “easy_install ….”.
   If you are using “python setup.py install” then “lxml” needs to be installed manually.

-- pyraml
-based on:
+- pyraml (as part of the raml2doc tree) based on:
 (https://github.com/an2deg/pyraml-parser)
-but use uploaded version at:
-pyraml-parser-385f952ed352fcaa9bb810de72d541767d433b09.zip
-  Before installing pyraml-parser-master, “pyyaml” and “ImportHelpers” should be manually installed PYRAML fix default pyraml is installed at:
- C:\Python27\Lib\site-packages\pyraml
- the file fields.py needs to be replaced with the supplied version. the file entities.py needs to be replaced with the supplied version. the file parser.py needs to be replaced with the supplied version.

 note that the pyramloic directory contains these changes.
 - this needs unipath installed though, which is included in install.py